Park Ji-hoon: 2020: Love Revolution, first studio album, and first solo concert

-2021-present: Continued acting and singing activities, and Weak Hero: Class One
+2021–2022: Continued acting and singing activities, and Weak Hero: Class One

-Park starred in the lead role of the KBS college drama At a Distance, Spring is Green which aired from June 14th thru July 2021.
+Park starred in the lead role of the KBS college drama At a Distance, Spring is Green which aired from June 14 thru July 2021.

 On August 12, Park released his fourth EP My Collection, with the title track "Gallery".

 On October 28, Park released his fifth EP Hot&Cold, with the title track "Serious".

-On June 26, Park held '2022 Park Ji-hoon Special Fanmeeting in Thailand', a fanmeeting in Thailand, and his first in three years.
-In July 2022, Park announced that he would be holding '2022 Park Ji-hoon Special Fan Meeting in Japan' on August 18 and 20 in Tokyo and Kobe Japan.

 In August 2022, it was announced that Park would be making a comeback with his sixth EP The Answer with the title track "Nitro" on October 12, 2022.
 On September 30, he pre-released a b-side called "Moon & Back".

-On October 9th and 10th, Park held a two-day concert called '[CLUE]' at the YES24 Live Hall.
+On October 9 and 10, Park held a two-day concert called '[CLUE]' at the YES24 Live Hall.

-Park starred in the lead role of the wavve k-drama Weak Hero Class 1 which premiered on November 18th.
+Park starred in the lead role of the wavve k-drama Weak Hero Class 1 which premiered on November 18.
 Before its premiere, the first three episodes of the drama were screened at the 27th Busan International Film Festival where it sold out in two minutes, leading to additional screenings.
 The drama became an overnight hit immediately becoming wavve's #1 drama in paid subscribers within the first day.
 Weak Hero was a critical as well as a commercial success garnering a 9.9 rating overseas and glowing reviews from critics.
 It also ranked #1 on the OTT integrated search and recommendation site Kinolights.
 Park received overwhelming praise from both critics and online communities for his portrayal of Yeon Si-eun, with some of his highlight scenes going viral on various social media sites such as Tik-Tok and Twitter.

 The role has been called a "rediscovery of Park Ji-hoon" as the idol singer's cute and bubbly image was nowhere to be found in his performance.
 When asked about the casting of Park, creative director Han Jun-hee revealed that shortcake (the production company) CEO Lee Myung-jin originally suggested the idol actor for the role after being amazed with his performance in At a Distance, Spring Is Green.
 After reviewing his older work and interviews, he was convinced and the suggestion was passed along to director Yu Su-min.

-On December 9th, it was announced that Park would star alongside veteran actress Kim Jung-nan in his first movie, Audrey.
-It is expected to be released in 2023.
+On December 9, it was announced that Park would star alongside veteran actress Kim Jung-nan in his first movie, Audrey.
+It was expected for release in 2024.

+2023–present: Blank or Black and new beginnings

+On March 23, 2023, it was announced that Park would be making a comeback with his seventh EP Blank or Black with the title track "Blank Effect" on April 12.

+In January 2024, Park's leading drama, "Love Song for Illusion", was released with Park portraying dual roles.

+On August 5, 2024, Park signed an exclusive contract with YY Entertainment for his future activities.